lukeredpath/LRMocky/README.md

 It supports class and protocol-based mocking; a simple, expressive API designed for readability; Hamcrest matcher support using [OCHamcrest](http://github.com/hamcrest/OCHamcrest) and ships with support for OCUnit, or any testing framework built on top of it.

+Note: This document is currently a work in progress.

 ## Getting Started

 The recommended way of adding Mocky to your project is using [CocoaPods](http://cocoapods.org).
 Mocky is available as a static library for iOS and a framework for OSX.
 You can also clone the project repository and add it to Xcode to your workspace or project and build it as a dependency.